OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-02.md

 ## 1 Kings 2:20

-Then she said, “I am making one small request of you; do not refuse me.”
+Then she said, “I have a small request of you; do not refuse me.”
 And the king said to her, “Ask, my mother, for I will not refuse you.”

 ## 1 Kings 2:21